statpages/statpages.github.io/README.md

     git status

-tells You that everything fine :-)
+tells You that everything fine, and You are ready for work using Your favorit editor :-)

-Common commands:
+Somme common commands:

 1)